A systematic investigation of learnability from single child linguistic input: Methods

 \subsection{Tokenizer}

-We used the Hugging Face Tokenizers library to construct a word-level simple tokenizer for each dataset.
-For consistency, we specify an \verb|<sos>|, an \verb|<eos>|, an \verb|<unk>|, a \verb|<mask>| and a \verb|<pad>| token for all datasets and models.
+Simple word-level tokenizers were used to facilitate our analyses of the learned word embeddings (e.g., Fig. \ref{fig:semantic_ategories}), constructed with Hugging Face Tokenizers for each dataset.
 Refer to Table~\ref{tab:dataset} for the vocabulary size for each dataset.